00reps/Larp-Shopify/README.md

 * ❌ Does NOT process payments
 * ❌ Is NOT affiliated with Shopify

-It is purely a visual simulation for fun..
+It is purely a visual simulation for fun.